elucian/bee/syntax/structure.md

 ### Global Variables

-Global variables are defined usually at the beginning of a module outside of any rule.
+Global variables are defined usually at the beginning of a module outside of any method.

 **introspection:**